djhackersdev/bemanitools-mame-plugins/README.md

 ### Local

-Tested and working on Linux and Mac.
-Install the following tools with your favorite package manager or `brew` on Mac:
+Tested and working on Linux and MacOSX.
+Install the following tools with your favorite package manager or `brew` on MacOSX:

 * (gnu)make
 * `x86_64-w64-mingw32-*` tools